Latest deals from trusted retailers

 How comfy is it for your baby?

 Our two-week-old daughter looked a bit lost in the large bassinet, so although it’s suitable from birth, we opted to use a smaller Moses basket as our daughter’s main bed in our bedroom.
 When we went to Granny’s for a couple of nights, we used the Joie Kubbie Sleep.
-We put a SleepyHead (£130 on Amazon) in the bassinet to make her feel more settled.
-This helped but it still took a while for her to sleep.

 Also, we noticed that the mattress is particularly thin compared with other bedside cots we have looked at.
 I was a bit concerned to feel the supportive frame down the middle as I patted the mattress.
 This has been OK for our 3.5kg newborn, but I wonder if it may be a problem once she grows and gains weight.
 Parents of bigger toddlers, therefore, might want to consider buying a thicker mattress.